lizhaoreng/CM_CZ_RNAseq_analysis_pipeline/README.md

 # CM-CZ Comparative Genomics and Transcriptomics Pipelines

-This repository contains scripts and workflow files used for comparative genomics, pathogen-focused RNA-seq analysis, GO enrichment, dN/dS analysis, secretome/effector prediction, marker phylogeny, and functional annotation of representative *Cercospora zeae-maydis* and *Cercospora zeina* isolates.
+This repository contains scripts and workflow files used for comparative genomics, pathogen-focused RNA-seq analysis, GO enrichment,  secretome/effector prediction, marker phylogeny, and functional annotation of representative *Cercospora zeae-maydis* and *Cercospora zeina* isolates.

 ## Directory structure